 - Chapter 10―Uninsured Motor Vehicle Coverage

 - Chapter 18―Commercial Vehicles

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DOT.
+Should your license have been revoked or suspended, the report will indicate that according to what’s on record with the Wyoming Department of Transportation (DOT).
 This report will also show points against your license and, in some cases, information on any accidents you have had.

 heroes have registered as organ donors.